Girlfriend of Daunte Wright sues Kim Potter, city of Brooklyn Center

 "The bodily and mental harm that Alayna has suffered and continues to suffer are a direct and foreseeable consequence of Potter's negligent conduct," the lawsuit reads.

-In making their case Albrecht-Payton's attorneys lay out the same narrative that led to Potter's conviction on charges of first and second-degree manslaughter, that with 26 years of professional experience she should have known the difference between a Taser and her service revolver.
+In making their case, Albrecht-Payton's attorneys lay out the same narrative that led to Potter's conviction on charges of first and second-degree manslaughter, that with 26 years of professional experience she should have known the difference between a Taser and her service handgun.

 The suit also claims that Potter put both her fellow officer and Albrecht-Payton in danger by discharging her weapon in such close proximity.